How to Pressure Wash a Driveway - The Pressure Washing Driveway Tips

 Pretreat the greases and oils first

-Step 3: Start the engine and begin the cleaning
+Step 3: Start the Engine and Begin the Cleaning

 Remember that it may take a few tries, so do it multiple times until you hear the noise of the engine kicking in.
 And if your machine doesn't fire up, you might need to release pressure in the hose by pulling the trigger a few times.
 Try again and your engine should start running right away.

 Choose the widest nozzle setting and soak the entire driveway with water, leave it for a few minutes.
 Each machine comes with a siphon, which is used for transporting the cleaner solution into the water hose.
-You would want to drip it directly into your concrete cleaner bottle, then run the hose over the concrete surfaces.
+You would want to dip it directly into your concrete cleaner bottle, then run the hose over the concrete surfaces.

 The pressure will draw up the cleaner solution and mix it with water.
 Apply the soap all over the driveway if you only have a small one, or divide it into sections if you have a large driveway.
 You don't want the soap to dry up before you can perform the cleaning.
 Plus, it may even cause streaking and smudges on your concrete, which is quite annoying.

 Once the cleaner solution is in, you can remove the siphon from the cleaner solution.
 Place the siphon into a bottle of water and press the handle to release any excess soap inside.
-With that being done, you should proceed to clean concrete driveway right away.
+With that being done, you should proceed to clean your concrete driveway right away.

 Apply concrete cleaner on the floor and proceed to clean immediately

-Step 4: Use the surface cleaner to brush up the concrete
+Step 4: Use the Surface Cleaner to Brush Up the Concrete

 Move the surface cleaner horizontally across your driveway from top to bottom.
 Do it slowly and try not to push the cleaner head to the ground, even if you find it to be a little light on the concrete.
 Follow a consistent pattern and keep your pace as you work the surface cleaner over the concrete driveway.

-And once you finish working on the driveway, it’s a good idea to move on to cleaning your pavement and curb, since it would be odd to have a clean driveway, yet dirty sidewalk and curb.
+Once you finish working on the driveway, it's a good idea to move on to cleaning your pavement and curb, since it would be odd to have a clean driveway, yet dirty sidewalk and curb.
 Your house would look inconsistent, and somehow end up messier than before.

 Hover the surface cleaner across the driveway

-Step 5: Use the nozzles to perform spot cleaning
+Step 5: Use the Nozzles to Perform Spot Cleaning

-Run the high-pressure water over the concrete surface, and focus on unclean spots by turning the nozzle to the narrowest setting.
-This will help you to blow away every bit of dirt, grime, and mold within seconds.
+• This will help you to blow away every bit of dirt, grime, and mold within seconds

-Work your nozzle along the crevices and cracks on the concrete to effectively blow away the remaining dirt.
-Place the nozzle closer to the spot to increase spraying power and away from it to reduce the pressure if you don’t want to discolor the entire area.
-Also, it’s also possible to add a few extra drops of cleaning solution on certain spots to make sure that they’re completely cleaned.
+Work your nozzle along the crevices and cracks on the concrete to blow away the remaining dirt.
+Place the nozzle closer to the spot to increase spraying power and away from it to reduce the pressure if you don't want to discolor the entire area.
+Also, it's possible to add a few extra drops of cleaning solution on certain spots to make sure that they're cleaned.

 Use powered sprays to blast off dirt in crevices

-With the driveway properly cleaned and completely dried, you can proceed to add certain sealant products on its surfaces.
+With the driveway properly cleaned and dried, you can proceed to add certain sealant products on its surfaces.
 This would prevent dirt from getting on your driveway and also allow for easier cleaning in the future.

-Reseal the concrete with another layer of sealant, this time, use a paintbrush to evenly spread the solution and smoothly coat its surfaces.
 This would protect your concrete driveway from water, salt spray, ice removal solution, acidic rain, and so on.
-Hence, you won’t have to clean your driveway very often while still having a nice and clean path.
+Hence, you won't have to clean your driveway very often while still having a nice and clean path.

-Once you finish the cleaning, there is no need to pressure wash driveway in the near future as the coating would do a great job of keeping the concrete clean.
+Once you finish the cleaning, there is no need to pressure wash your driveway in the near future as the coating would do a great job of keeping the concrete clean.
 And whenever it gets dirty, you just need to apply light-pressure water from your machine to easily flush away the dirt from the concrete surfaces.
 Remember to avoid using high-pressure water as you can easily damage the coating, which would make the concrete more susceptible to mold and stains.

 Apply sealant to your concretes for better longevity